DrThomasAger/smile/README.md

 # Why (: Smile?

-* **Future-Proof**  - Allow teams of engineers to retain your prompt engineering knowledge even after your key prompt engineer leaves.
+* **Future-Proof**  - Allow your org to retain key prompt engineering knowledge even after your prompt engineers leave.
+* * **Explainable** - justify a bias AI decisions in an EU court of law, or explain to stakeholders why a decision was made.
+Map prompt text changes to response output outcomes.
-* **Portable across foundation and open source** – Transform your text prompts so that they work across models like ChatGPT, Kimi K2, Claude, Gemini, or an open source model!
+* **Portable across foundation and open source** – (: Smile works with everything!
+ChatGPT, Kimi K2, Claude, Gemini, and other open source models!
-* **Maintainable** -  Contribute meaningfully to the same prompt with clear comprehensibility over long periods of time to a team of prompt engineers.
+* **Maintainable** -  Contribute meaningfully to the same prompt with clear comprehensibility over long periods of time.
+Ensure your team of prompt engineers can cohere and work together.
-* **Explainable** - Map prompt text changes to response output outcomes, useful for things like allowing you to justify a bias AI decisions in an EU court of law, or explain to stakeholders why a decision was made.
-* **Token efficient** – Symbols such as `(:` and `:)` It compresses well in modern tokenizers to embed single token structure elements to indicate sections, rather than long explanations.
+* **Token efficient** – Symbols such as `(:` compress to a single token in modern tokenizers, allowing you to use clear structure rather than long  sentences for instructions.

-Note that token efficient examples are coming soon.
-The current example prioritizes consisistently intelligent and effective functionality across models in order to demonstrate the cognitive advantage and subsequent downstream task performance improvements.
-It is deliberately a heavily opinionated prompt in-order to demonstrate how to apply the framework, rather than providing a dense token efficient example that is gibberish or hard to read.

 ### How can I start writing (: Smile?